dddiaz/dddiaz.com/content/post/tcoyd-1/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Top 5 takeaways from TCOYD"
-subtitle: "TCOYD is a conference specifically for Type 1 Diabetics in San Diego."
+subtitle: "TCOYD is a conference specifically for Type 1 Diabetics."
-summary: "TCOYD is a conference for specifically for Type 1 Diabetics in San Diego, and in this post I wanted to go over the top 5 takeaways I got from the conference."
+summary: "TCOYD is a conference specifically for Type 1 Diabetics.
+In this post I wanted to go over the top 5 takeaways I got from the conference."
 authors: []
 tags: []
 categories: []